Community Services Courses

 You may find that most of the skills and experience are transferable to the industry.
 This can be communication, organisational or caring skills.
 Community services courses from Kirana Colleges can help you improve these knowledge and skills.

 Ongoing training is essential in community work.
-Due to varying nature of projects and communities, it is desired for community services workers to constantly develop new skills, update the old ones and acquire specific knowledge.
-Community services courses from Kirana Colleges can help you successfully fulfill your responsibilities as a community service worker.
+Due to a varying nature of projects and communities, it is desired for community services workers to constantly develop new skills, update the old ones and acquire specific knowledge.
+Community services courses from Kirana Colleges can help you successfully fulfil your responsibilities as a community service worker.

 Make a real difference in the lives of those less fortunate with a career in community services.

-Whether you are looking to enter the community services workforce for the first time or up skill or want to give back to the community, we have a course for you.
+Whether you are looking to enter the community services workforce for the first time, up skill or want to give back to the community, we have a course for you.
 The qualification in community services will give you the skills and knowledge to obtain employments and make a difference in people’s lives.

 - Up to